Pietrasanta, Italy

 And if I twisted myself out of the window and looked up to the right, I was able to see the mountains.
 The hillside was covered in a pattern of aged terracotta roof tiles, little old stone houses, gardens and terraces and painted glass windows.

-I unpacked in a state of bliss yesterday, putting everything away in drawers and hiding my suitcase and all other evidence of being a traveler, so I could pretend – if only for a few days – that I actually live here.
+I’d unpacked in a state of bliss yesterday, putting everything away in drawers and hiding my suitcase and all other evidence of being a traveler, so I could pretend – if only for a few days – I actually live here.

-In the afternoon, when the marble carvers at Studio Cervietti stopped working for lunch yesterday, I wandered around the town, taking photographs of the streets and homes.
+Yesterday afternoon, when the marble carvers at Studio Cervietti stopped working for lunch, I wandered around the town, taking photographs of the streets and homes.
 This is the quiet time, between 2 and 4 pm when the shops are all ‘chiuso’– and everyone is at home eating and resting.
 Or perhaps, this being Italy, making love.

-I ended my walkabout sitting in the sun sitting in the sun on the steps of the 15th century, St. Agostino Church in the Piazza del Duomo, writing in my journal for a few precious moments, as I waited for Martin, Richard and Ed to re-appear.
+I ended my walkabout sitting in the sun sitting on the steps of the 15th century, St. Agostino Church in the Piazza del Duomo, writing in my journal for a few precious moments, as I waited for Martin, Richard and Ed to re-appear.

 Filming had now begun in earnest on American Byzantine and what a perfect location in which to film.
 Italian for “sainted stone,” Pietrasanta is an interesting little town on the upper west coast of Italy with a centuries-old tradition of marble artisanry.
 Over the generations, it has become a collective of artisan workshops, including Studio Cervietti, where ‘The Universal Call to Holiness’ was being carved and where we were filming.